-For a discussion of why the Board approved the Portfolio's investment advisory agreement, see the most recent semiannual report to shareholders covering the fiscal period ended June 30.
+For a discussion of why the Board approved the Portfolio's investment advisory arrangements, see the most recent semiannual report to shareholders covering the fiscal period ended June 30.

-The manager primarily responsible for the day-to-day management of the Portfolio is:
+The managers primarily responsible for the day-to-day management of the Portfolio are:

-Andrew J. Shilling, CFA, Senior Managing Director and Equity Portfolio Manager of Wellington Management.
-He has worked in investment management for Wellington Management since 1994, has managed investment portfolios since 2000, and has managed the Portfolio since March 2021 (managed a portion of the Portfolio since 2010).
-Education: B.A., Amherst College; M.B.A., Tuck School of Business, Dartmouth College.
+W. Michael Reckmeyer, III, CFA, Senior Managing Director and Equity Portfolio Manager of Wellington Management.
+He has worked in investment management since 1984, has been with Wellington Management since 1994, and has managed a portion of the Portfolio since 2007.
+Education: B.S. and M.B.A., University of Wisconsin.